 Someone who is choking may be clutching at their chest or neck and won't be able to speak, breathe or cough.
-Call for an ambulance immediately.
+In such cases, call for an ambulance immediately.

-1 If someone is choking, encourage them to cough.

-2 Perform chest blows by standing behind the person.
-Lean the patient slightly forward and give 5 blows to the upper back with the heel of the hand.

-3 If they are still choking, give up to 5 abdominal thrusts (Heimlich manoeuvre): Wrap your arms around the waist, create a fist with one hand and position it just above the umbilicus (belly button).
-With your other hand, grip the fist and deliver an inward and upward thrust simultaneously.

-4 Repeat the steps until they can breathe again or until help arrives.
+- 1. If someone is choking, encourage them to cough. - 2.
+Perform chest blows.
+Stand behind the person, lean the individual slightly forward and give 5 firm blows to the upper back with the heel of your hand. - 3.
+If they are still choking, give up to 5 abdominal thrusts (Heimlich manoeuvre): Stand behind them, wrap your arms around their waist, form a fist with one hand and position it just above the umbilicus (belly button).
+With your other hand, grip the fist and deliver an inward and upward thrust simultaneously. - 4.
+Repeat the steps until they can breathe again or help arrives.

 If the person becomes unresponsive, start CPR.

-02 Drowning
+Drowning